 Analytics: We track a large number of user events and interactions and store them in a custom analytics datastore.
 I built the datastore based on Uber’s Schemaless database design article.
 We then use the Redash web frontend to query this and the ElasticSearch logs to build custom dashboards.

 Automated Retention and Tutorial Emails: Using the analytics above I built a system that triggers specific retention and tutorial emails to users based on their activity in the system.

 - Online gift store allows collaborative purchasing of gifts in 4 countries.
 The credit card processing is done via Stripe

 - Printing Photos direct from the App to local print stores

 - React based Web Admin tools for viewing and editing users, their connections and processing orders

 - Logging and diagnostics systems with ElasticSearch, Logstash and Kibana

 - Container orchestration using Kubernetes on AWS via KOPS

 - CircleCI pipeline that fully tests every commit and automatically rolls out to the test environment.
 Single command rolls out specific git revision to the production environment.

-Helped with development of iOS, Android and AngularJS web app as needed
+Helped with development of iOS, Android and React web app as needed